sailthru/stolos/README.md

 Configuration: Tasks, Dependencies and the Task Configuration
 ==============

 Task configuration defines the task dependency graph and metadata the scheduler needs to run a task.
+Task configuration answers questions
+like: "What are the parents or children for this (`app_name`, `job_id`) pair?" and "What general key:value configuration is defined for this task?".
+It does not store the state of `job_id`s and it has nothing to do with the scheduler's queuing system.
 This section will show available configuration options.

 Configuration can be defined using various different configuration backends: a json file, a key-value database, etc. For instructions on how to setup a